Hidden Hidden Hidden Hidden

 • Press the Channels button, select 2 channels for digitizing (i.e. click in small rectangle after channel address, it will turn red), and close the instruNet Network window.

-• Press the Start button and watch a new spreadsheet window appear and fill with instruNet data, as shown below.
+• Press the Start button and watch a new spreadsheet window appear and fill with instruNet data, as shown to the right.
 When finished, you can save or delete the Excel spreadsheet file.

 • To learn more, please press the Help button or click here.